 #2: Meditation is a religious practice

-Another common misconception!
+One of the more common meditation myths out there.
 Meditation is purely a mind-training exercise, which provides immense physiological and psychological benefits, irrespective of your religious or spiritual inclination.
 The modern meditation techniques offered by most apps and modern studios today, including Mindhouse, are also non-religious, and there is enough and more scientific proof of their effectiveness.

 #3: Meditation is useful only when you feel stressed